-The few remaining knights stumble back to Camelot as one knight achieves the Grail and leaves Earth.
+The few remaining knights stumble back to Camelot as three knights encounter the Grail.

-Lancelot is drawn into an a relationship that leaves Guinevere furious, and another woman dead.
+Lancelot is drawn into a relationship that leaves Guinevere furious, and another woman dead.

 When Guinevere is kidnapped, Lancelot departs to save her while Arthur’s jealous rage grows.

-When Guinevere’s affair is finally exposed, Arthur goes to war with Lancelot.
+When Guinevere’s affair is finally exposed, the kingdom collapses and the aged Arthur goes to war.

-The war on Lancelot allows Arthur’s bastard son to launch a hostile takeover.
+The distraction of the war allows Arthur’s bastard son Mordred to launch a hostile takeover.